TIO-IKIM/Ventricle-Segmentation-Model/README.md

  - Code: Apache License 2.0, modified by the Commons Clause and attribution terms in the License file (see [LICENSE](LICENSE)). \
  - Model weights: Creative Commons Attribution Non Commercial Share Alike 4.0 (CC BY-NC-SA 4.0) (see [LICENSE](LICENSE)).

-Note that nnU-Net itself is Apache-2.0 licensed; derived models inherit its terms where applicable.

 ---

 ## Requirements